Robaina/concentrationOrders/NOTES.md

 2. Use the MILP to obtain the path of alternative suboptimal solutions as my sample.
 Perhaps glpk even provides this option.
 3. Use Gurobi, I have the license available for one more year...
 4. Perhaps there is another, cheaper, method to sample the feasible space via a MILP? i.e., a different objective function that is less demanding.

+So, I implemented these ideas and I have been able to reduce the computational time significantly.

+## A coment on results so far
+I've seen that the number of ordered pairs is extremely sensitivy to:
+1. The global concentration lower bound (almost no pairs when x_min < 1e-4)
+2. The minimum pH value (many pairs when pH_min > 7.1)

+Why is that?
+What can we conclude from this?
+What other experiments, observations are pertinent?